 Now that you understand the use case, here are the steps.

-Note: When generating the CA-signed certificate required to set up a custom domain, Appian does not allow the use of SAN or wildcard certificates.
+Note: When generating the CA-signed certificate required to set up a custom domain, Appian does not allow the use of wildcard certificates.

 Steps to take when an existing certificate is close to expiration: